LawyerCat42069/BRC-420-69/A-READMEFIRST.md

    9. Reading application picks up on and displays all Child Ordinal metadata alongside the Child Ordinal file in an aesthetically pleasing manner.
    10. When application is terminated, optionally clear cache as well.

+**How onchain indexing?**
+By establishing a dapp and token inscription that monitors the blockchain and keeps an onchain index of all BRC-420 inscriptions from the moment of their appearance on the blockchain, (Token designation BRC-741), along with their genesis txid/io, we can onchain index via triangulation between the child satoshi txid/io, .

 **SWOT ANALYSIS**

 **Stengths:** I believe these are fairly indicated above.
 I think the greatest strength lies in the potential of onchain indexing.
 The compression and cryptography we can take or leave as desired.
 The onchain computing/web stuff is neat too.